-Update 15:00 PM Friday 17th July with new information on the government’s next steps for the UK’s COVID-19 recovery plan.
+Update 17:00 PM Friday 9th October 2020 with new information on the government’s Winter Economy Plan.

 We will update this web page on an ongoing basis to link to the latest government advice for businesses relating to Coronavirus (COVID-19), as well as relevant announcements and resources of relevance to the publishing industry.